 - The impact of your child’s history

-- How to see connection and discipline through a biblical, gospel-centered lens
+- How to see discipline and connection through a biblical, gospel-centered lens

 - Strategies for how to connect while correcting

-- Tools for dealing with difficult behavior in a way that prioritizes connection
+- New tools for dealing with difficult behavior in a way that prioritizes connection